Non-Practicing 3+ Years

-PLEASE NOTE: Effective February 1st, 2025- CDAS licensees will only be able to hold a non-practice status for a maximum of three (3) years without needing to complete the NDAEB Clinical Practice Evaluation.
+Non-practice license holders can only hold a non-practice status for a maximum of three (3) years without needing to complete the NDAEB Clinical Practice Evaluation to return to a full practice status.

 Lifelong Learning in Dental Assisting